Data Centers in Tanzania

 Market Access, Business & Tax Climate

 Regional Market Reach: Tanzania is a gateway for landlocked nations including Rwanda, Malawi, and Zambia.
-This makes it a strategic choice for businesses looking to serve a combined regional population exceeding 150 million people with direct terrestrial fiber paths.
+This makes it a strategic choice for businesses looking to serve a regional population exceeding 150 million people with direct terrestrial fiber paths.

 Natural Disaster Risk